uprial/secretrooms/README.md

 ## Features

 * Underground railways from a spawn location to a woodland mansion and an ocean monument with ladders from above at stations
-* Uncommon, rare, and epic loot in chests with higher probability in mansions and bastions
+* Uncommon, rare, and epic loot in chests with higher probability in pyramids, mansions and bastions
 * Fuel and ingots in furnaces
 * Whirlpools in water with loot chests under magma blocks
 * 0.1% of Endermans ignore carved pumpkins on players